StableUnit/stableunit.org/site/content/proof-of-concept.md

 It’s fully backed by crypto collateral while the system is small, and utilizes multiple layers of black-swan resistant mechanisms to maintain a stable price..

 ## Proof of concept
-WIP!!! (like a lot, we're currency building it, PoC isn't nearly ready)
+WIP!!! (like a lot, we're currentlyy building it, PoC isn't nearly ready)
 ---